 For the longest time, Canada has remained a country that isn't a party to the international treaty that allows business owners to file international trademark applications.

-Slowly but surely, Canada is moving towards aligning its trademark laws with the rest of the world.
+But did you know that in 2017, Canada is slowly moving towards aligning its trademark laws with the rest of the world?